 Each year, the EY Global Independence team establishes a program for personal independence compliance testing (PICT), which is an audit of an individual's compliance with the requirement to report financial interests in GMS.
 As part of the PICT, the selected individuals will provide account statements and other documentation of their financial interests, which are then compared to information reported in GMS as of the relevant period being tested to determine if there are unreported interests.
 Any unreported interests are evaluated with consequences assigned as deemed appropriate.
-For the 2023 testing cycle, EY Gibraltar tested more than 2 partners and other personnel.
+For the 2023 testing cycle, EY Slovenia tested one partner and other personnel on a sample of five.